YngviWarrior/YngviWarrior/README.md

 **YngviWarrior/yngviwarrior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently working into an binary option project using NodeJS.
+- 🌱 I’m currently working into an binary option project.
 - 👯 I’m looking to collaborate on Cripto Market developing tools on Web3.
 - 🤔 I’m looking oportunities to create new, api's and business rules on Web3 universe.
 - ⚡ Fun fact: Tired of coding about marketing.